To

 e) According to the information and explanations given to us and the records maintained by the Company, no proceedings have been initiated or are pending against the Company for holding any benami property under the Benami Transactions (Prohibition) Act, 1988 and rules made there under.

-iii The Company has not made investments in or provided any guarantee or security or granted advances in the nature of loans, secured or unsecured to companies, firms, LLP or any other parties during the year.
-However, during the year, the Company has granted unsecured loan to its subsidiary.
+iii The Company has not provided any security or granted advances in the nature of secured loans to companies, firms, LLP or any other parties during the year except to employees.
+However, during the year, the Company has granted unsecured loan to its subsidiary, made investments in two companies and provided guarantee on behalf of its subsidiary for its borrowings.

-a) The Company has provided loans or advances in the nature of loans, to its Subsidiary during the year as per details given below:
+a) The Company has provided loans or advances in the nature of loans to its subsidiary during the year and also provided a guarantee / undertaking to Power Finance Corporation for infusing funds to meet any shortfall in servicing Loan facility granted to its Subsidiary as per details given below: (Rs in Lakhs)

 b) In our opinion, and according to the information and explanations given to us, the terms and conditions of the grant of all loans given are, prima facie, not prejudicial to the interest of the Company;